WakMun/behavioral_cloning/README.md

 So, I recorded two more rounds on track 1 and one round on track two.
 After this I saw major improvement in the results.
 Same techniques for data augmentation were also applied to the recorded data.

-A sample images generated from a single entry in CSV file is shown:
+From each entry in the csv file, four images are generated.
+A sample of these images is shown here:

 ![alt text][image2]